MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-wdac-works.md

 ---
-description: This article explains how WDAC works to secure PowerShell and the restrictions it imposes. ms.date: 09/19/2024
+description: This article explains how App Control for Business works to secure PowerShell and the restrictions it imposes. ms.date: 09/19/2024
-title: How WDAC works with PowerShell
+title: How App Control for Business works with PowerShell
 ---
-# How WDAC works with PowerShell
+# How App Control works with PowerShell

-This article explains how **Windows Defender Application Control** (WDAC) secures PowerShell and the restrictions it imposes.
+This article explains how **App Control for Business** secures PowerShell and the restrictions it imposes.
 The secure behavior of PowerShell varies based on the version of Windows and PowerShell you're using.

 ## How PowerShell detects a system lockdown policy

-PowerShell detects both **AppLocker** and **Windows Defender Application Control** (WDAC) system wide polices.
+PowerShell detects both **AppLocker** and **App Control for Business** system wide polices.
 AppLocker is deprecated.
-WDAC is the preferred application control system for Windows.
+App Control is the preferred application control system for Windows.

-### Legacy WDAC policy enforcement detection
+### Legacy App Control policy enforcement detection

-PowerShell uses the legacy WDAC `WldpGetLockdownPolicy` API to discover two things:
+PowerShell uses the legacy App Control `WldpGetLockdownPolicy` API to discover two things:

 - System wide policy enforcement: `None`, `Audit`, `Enforce`
 - Individual file policy: `None`, `Audit` (allowed by policy), `Enforce` (not allowed by policy)

-All versions of PowerShell (v5.1 - v7.x) support this WDAC policy detection.
+All versions of PowerShell (v5.1 - v7.x) support this App Control policy detection.

-### Latest WDAC policy enforcement detection
+### Latest App Control policy enforcement detection

-WDAC introduced new APIs in recent versions of Windows.
+App Control introduced new APIs in recent versions of Windows.
 Beginning with version 7.3, PowerShell uses the new `WldpCanExecuteFile` API to decide how a file should be handled.
 Windows PowerShell 5.1 doesn't support this new API.
 The new API takes precedence over the legacy API for individual files.
 However, PowerShell continues to use the legacy API to get the system wide policy configuration.
 If